IBM/template-graphql-typescript/README.md

 The starter kit provides the following features:

-- REST services using `typescript-rest` decorators
+- Graphql server from `graphql-yoga`
-- Swagger documentation using `typescript-rest-swagger`
+- Graphql decorators from `type-graphql`
 - Dependency injection using `typescript-ioc` decorators
 - Logging using `bunyan`
 - TDD environment with `jest`